Best WordPress Security Practices for Multiple Client Sites (2026)

 | Support | Community forums only | Priority, Dedicated Support |

 While free versions are excellent for initial setup and basic hardening, relying on them introduces unnecessary risk.
-Premium licenses are a justifiable business expense that protects client investments, minimizes emergency work, and frees up agency time for high-value development.

 The Power of White-Labeled Reporting